amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

 interesting practical effect.
 Whereas writing macros in C is (rightfully) frown upon, the Lisp programmer has no such inhibitions.
-From what I could see, real-world Lisp programmers would literally write macros every day; for any bit of functionality you just make a decision whether it is better executed at run time (then it’s a function) or at compile time (then its a macro).
+From what I could see, real-world Lisp programmers would write macros literally every day; for every bit of functionality you need to implement, you just make a decision whether it is better executed at run time (then it’s a function) or at compile time (then it’s a macro).

 ## Dynamic All The Way